snehampete/QuantumvsClassicalEvolution/docs/synthesis_and_limits.md

 ## Scope and limits

 This project does not claim that quantum optimization is impossible, nor that hybrid approaches cannot succeed under more restrictive conditions.
 It demonstrates only that **raw quantum principles do not naturally align with evolutionary search objectives**, and that any successful integration must confront this mismatch directly.

+## Numerical and modeling limits

+All experiments in this project rely on discretized representations of continuous landscapes, finite-resolution histograms, FFT-based unitary mixing, and Monte Carlo sampling from finite populations.
+These introduce resolution dependence, discretization error, and sampling variance that constrain the precision of observed effects.
+While these numerical approximations do not alter the qualitative conclusions, they bound quantitative interpretation and highlight that coherent dynamics are being studied here in an idealized, noise-free simulation regime rather than on physical quantum hardware.

+## Open problems and future directions

+Whether coherent dynamics can encode directional information (e.g., gradients) without selection.

+Whether quantum walks or structured unitaries can support exploration without reinforcement.

+Whether decoherence or noise can play a constructive role analogous to mutation.

+What classes of optimization problems are structurally compatible with unitary dynamics.

+How hybrid quantum–classical systems should formally divide exploration and selection roles.